 “Get Out of the Wagon” is a popular Stage 2 rhyming game.
 In this downloadable activity, three word cards—like rake, cake, and king—are placed in a wagon.
 The child determines which word doesn’t rhyme and tells it to “get out of the wagon.”

 Nursery rhymes are conducive to reciting again and again.
 After your child knows the nursery rhymes, let him fill in the rhyming words to work on Stage 2.
-You’ll find some wonderful nursery rhyme collections to enjoy together in this download.
+On this downloadable library list, you’ll find some wonderful nursery rhyme collections to enjoy together.

 Once your child can successfully recognize rhymes, this activity will help him learn to produce rhymes (a Stage 3 skill).
 Just fill a bag with several common household items (here are some ideas) and you’re ready to play “What’s in My Bag?”